ZcashFoundation/zcash-grant-system/README.md

 # Zcash Grant System

-This is a collection of the various services and components that make up the ZCash Grant System.
+This is a collection of the various services and components that make up the Zcash Grant System.

 ### Setup